1stsetup/piMythclient/README.md

 * -a 0|1 "Set audio on or off.
 Default 1 (on)"
 * -v 0|1 "Set video on or off.
 Default 1 (on)"
 * -e 0|1 "Set audio passthrough on.
 Decoding is done externally.
 Default 1 (on)"
+* -r <basename> Name of the file in the recordings folder of mythtv backend.

 It will currently use hdmi as audio and video output.

-** For video currently only H264 is supported.
+* For video currently only H264 is supported.
-** Audio is working but it is decoded in software and converted to stereo in software.
+* Audio is working but it is decoded in software and converted to stereo in software.

 Still working on trying to get it decoded in hardware.